-First I want to say that the discovery of the slab pie has changed my life!
-I will never make a round pie again!
+First, I want to say that the discovery of the slab pie changed my life!
+I haven’t made a round pie since!

-Slab pie had been on my “to-do” list for a long time.
-I just loved the look of a slab pie, the ease and portability and not to mention you end up with a mass amount of pie.
+I just loved the look of a slab pie, the ease, and portability and not to mention you end up with a mass amount of pie.
 Who doesn’t want a mass amount of pie?!
 I don’t know about you but, I love pie.
 I love pie more than I love cake.
 Especially since I am capable of making a really good pie, on the other hand, my history with cakes is very hit-or-miss.
 Besides a pie can legitimately be eaten for breakfast.

 I’m going to share a secret with you about this pie.
 It’s crazy easy!
 Here’s the deal.
 I have this go to dessert shortcut in case of emergency.
-For example, say it’s the weekend and you have been invited to an impromptu barbecue or it wasn’t impromptu and you just plain forgot you were assigned to bring dessert.
-What I do is I grab some cans of apple pie no sugar added filling, fresh or frozen blueberries and vanilla bean toss them together and make a big crumb ginger topping using crystalized ginger.
+For example, say it’s the weekend, and you’ve been invited to an impromptu barbecue, or it wasn’t impromptu and you just forgot you were assigned to bring dessert.
+What I do is I grab some cans of apple pie no sugar added filling, fresh or frozen blueberries, and vanilla bean; toss together and make a big crumb ginger topping using crystallized ginger.
 Bake and TA-DA!
 You have a fancy-ish dessert in no time.

 This week I thought I could use my same cheater-cheater dessert filling and make it into a slab pie.
 So, let’s talk about slab pies for a second.
 They only have one downside, rolling giant pieces of pie crust.
 But, the upsides are plentiful.

 Why slab pie is awesome

 As I mentioned before copious amounts of pie.
 I LOVE PIE!

 You can cut a slice without it falling apart.
 Perfect for anyone with a little tinge of OCD.

 All you need it a napkin and your hand to eat a slice.
 Remember if you eat it over the sink calories don’t count.